Advertisement

 When applying for a new job, it’s critical to update your CV and cover letter, especially when applying for jobs in a different country and culture.
 Make sure your resume follows Canadian standards and includes important information like your contact information, professional website or portfolio, skills and competencies, academic achievements, and work history.

 The first step is to fine-tune your resume.
-Instead of sending a generic CV to every employer and job posting, customise your CV for each position you apply for.
+Instead of sending a generic CV to every employer and job posting, customize your CV for each position you apply for.
 Aligning your CV shows employers that you are interested in their specific job and meet their qualification requirements.

 Update Your References